Chocolate Zucchini Cake Recipe

 - Preheat oven to 350 degrees F.

 - In the bowl of a stand mixer, with the wire whip attached, combine oil, sugar and vanilla.
 (Alternately use a large mixing bowl with a hand mixer.)

-- In 3 batches, add flour mixture to oil/sugar mixture beating well between batches and scraping sides of the bowl.
+- On medium speed, in 3 batches, add flour mixture to oil/sugar mixture.
+Beat well between batches and scrape sides of the bowl.

 - Switch to the flat beater attachment.
 With the mixer on low speed, add zucchini and mix well.

 - Pour batter into prepared Pyrex or glass pan that measures 9 in. x 13 in.

 - Bake 10 – 15 minutes more.
 A knife or toothpick inserted in center should come out clean.
+Do not overbake!

-- Cool.
+- Cool on a wire rack.
 Dust with powdered sugar before serving if desired.